 Those where the only really great cars I owned until many, many years later when I bought my brand new Chevy S-10 truck.
 Alas, long gone now but it was a prize.

 So back to the Orange Van.
 Before the Chevy S-10, bought with my newly divorced independence (from hubby #4), I lived in Houston, Texas with my dearly dysfunctional husband, Lee.
 My little red something or other had died a horrible, coughing, hacking death.
 So, Lee said I should drive the orange van until we could get another car.
 Not my first choice, but I needed transportation.
-The trouble was that the van was also our gardening, duck feed, and lumber transportation vehicle.
+The trouble was that the van was also our gardening, duck feed, fertilizer, and lumber transportation vehicle.
 He drove a Corvette but I was not allowed to touch it.
 Hint at why I finally left him.

 The van was old, rusty, huge, noisy, and bright orange.
 The air conditioning only worked while accelerating, so I would put it in neutral whenever I could and rev the engine to get a blast of cool air.
 This ugly duckling was also magic.
 When a problem developed with the starter, we took it to a mechanic.
 He told us that there was no way this van should be running at all.
 The starter was never wired to the thingy-ma-bob that allowed it to start. (thingy-ma-bob is my technical term for whatever the hell he said).